What type of investor are you?

 Not all investors want to spend time managing their own investments.

-Hands-on investors want to be involved in the research and analysis on what they’re investing in and the decisions that are made.
-These active investors tend to have a higher risk tolerance and lean toward an aggressive asset allocation.
+Active investors want to be involved in the research and analysis on what they’re investing in and the decisions that are made.
+These hands-on investors tend to have a higher risk tolerance and lean toward an aggressive asset allocation.

 Whether you’re an active or passive investor, it’s important to seek advice from a financial professional to help you find the right options as you work toward your goals.